timo/zasim/docs/tutorial/coding_simple_ca.rst

 .. doctest:: a

     >>> from zasim import cagen
-    >>> from zasim.display.console import LinearConsolePainter
+    >>> from zasim.display.console import OneDimConsolePainter
     >>> import numpy as np

-The most interesting classes for now are `zasim.cagen.simulators.ElementarySimulator` and `zasim.display.console.LinearConsolePainter`.
+The most interesting classes for now are `zasim.cagen.simulators.ElementarySimulator` and `zasim.display.console.OneDimConsolePainter`.
 The first one is simply a class for one- or twodimensional elementary cellular automata - in this case this just refers to cellular automata that are identified by the used neighbourhood and a rule number - and the second one is a class that